atinanit/IEO_UCEC/projectseUCEC.md

 Using this approach, the results obtained are 6491 DE genes.
 As it can be seen in the chromosome distribution, the chromosome with more DE genes is chr1.

-Assess accuracy (not possible)

 ### 4. Adjust for unknown covariates

-We can adjust for unkown covariates using surrogate variable analysis (SVA).
+The previous model is only adjusted for the known covariate.
+It is also possible to adjust it for unknown covariates using **surrogate variable analysis (SVA)**.
 First, estimate surrogate variables (SVs) from the log-CPM values calculated by voom:

 ```r